How to look for records of... Foreign Office correspondence 1891-1905

 3. Using the indexes and registers to find correspondence

 Follow the steps below to work your way from the indexes to the registers and finally to the paper correspondence itself.
 None of the indexes, registers or correspondence are available to view online or on microfilm so you will need a readers ticket to order and view them in person at our building in Kew.
-Our page on accessing and copying documents explains more.
+Our page on researching at The National Archives explains more.

 Step 1: Identify and order the relevant index in FO 804